airappsco/AirHUD/README.md

 HUD component written using SwiftUI for **iOS 15** and later

-## Features
+## 🌟 Features
-- 3 different layouts
+- 3 different layouts 📐:
-    * Icon and Title
+    * Icon and Title 🏷️
-    * Icon, Title and Button
+    * Icon, Title and Button 🖲️
-    * Icon, Title and Subtitle
+    * Icon, Title and Subtitle 📄
-- Customizable Fonts, Colors, Alignments and more
+- Customizable Fonts, Colors, Alignments and more 🎨
-- Dynamic Type support
+- Dynamic Type support 🔠
-- Compatible with Dark Mode by default
+- Compatible with Dark Mode by default 🌙
-- Swift Package Manager support
+- Swift Package Manager support 📦

-## Installation
+## 🔧 Installation
-AirHUD is distributed via **Swift Package Manager**. <br>
+AirHUD is distributed via **Swift Package Manager** 📦.

-To install AirHUD, please add following line to the `dependencies:` section in your `Package.swift` file:
+To install AirHUD, please add the following line to the `dependencies:` section in your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/airappsco/AirHUD.git", .upToNextMinor(from: "1.0.0")),
 ```

-## Usage
+## 🚀 Usage

 Import module in the file which will be used in
 ```swift